Matt Gaetz is refused a meeting with Donald Trump | ExBulletin

 Matt Gaetz is refused a meeting with Donald Trump

 Two people familiar with the matter said Gaetz attempted to schedule a visit with Trump after it was first revealed he was under investigation, but the request was turned down by close aides from the former president, who urged Trump not to hold on. defend Gaetz.
-Spokesmen for Gaetz and Trump did not respond to a request for comment.
+Harlan Hill, a spokesman for Gaetz, said the congressman did not request a meeting with Trump this week.

+“Representative Gaetz was greeted at Trump Doral this week and did not seek to meet with President Trump himself,” Hill said in a statement to CNN, saying Gaetz had “mostly relaxed with his fiance this past. week during recess “.

 Gaetz continued to deny all of the allegations against him and was not charged with any crime.

-Note: This story was updated with comment from a Trump spokesperson.